-ED 362 - Teaching Thematically: Social Science and Visual/Performing Arts teaching history/social science and visual/performing arts and how to use a variety of resources to create a culturally inclusive and dynamic learning environment.
+ED 362 - Teaching Thematically: Social Science and Visual/Performing Arts

+3 Credit(s) In this course, candidates will learn teaching methods used to design thematic lessons in Social Science and Visual and Performing Arts for young children.
+Candidates will learn how to integrate principles and practices for teaching history/social science and visual/performing arts and how to use a variety of resources to create a culturally inclusive and dynamic learning environment.
 Lessons developed in this course will reflect the California State Framework for History- Social Science and the Framework for Visual and Performing Arts and the History/Social Science Content Standards for California, demonstrate respect and appreciation for cultural and linguistic diversity, incorporate current technologies, and include multiple historical perspectives and geographic content.